itm4n/VBA-RunPE/README.md

 Currently, this doesn't work with all Windows binaries.
 For example, it can't be used to run _regedit.exe_.
 I guess I need to do some manual imports of missing DLLs.

 ### Side notes
-Here is a table of correspondence between some C++ and VBA types:
+Here is a table of correspondence between some Win32 and VBA types:

 | C++ | VBA | Arch |
 | --- | --- | --- |